Dekeyser's nectar bat

 Dekeyser's nectar bat (Lonchophylla dekeyseri) is a bat species found in Brazil and Bolivia.
+It is a member of the leaf-nosed bat family Phyllostomidae.

 Discovery and etymology

 This species was initially encountered in August 1970 in Brasília National Park.
 It was described in 1983 by Valdir Taddei, Luiz Vizotto, and Ivan Sazima.
 The species was named dekeyseri in honor of French zoologist Pierre Louis Dekeyser.

 Description

 They weigh approximately 10.7 g.
 Their forearms are about 35 mm long.
 Their dental formula is Their abdomens are paler than their backs.
 It is considered one of the smaller members of its genus.
 They have a relatively short skull compared to other Lonchophylla species.

 Their nose-leaf is small, measuring 6.8 mm long and 4.6 mm wide.
 Their ears are 14 mm long and 9.5 mm wide.
 The tragus tapers to a point, and is about 5 mm long.
 The lower lip is grooved, and bordered with small, wart-like protuberances.
 The calcar is pronounced but short, at 5 mm long.